There are many reasons why edible insects are a great choice, including:

-- Rich in micronutrients: such as minerals and vitamins including vitamin B12 – essential for an immune system and a healthy brain.
+- Rich in micronutrients: such as minerals and vitamins, including vitamin B12 – essential for a healthy immune system and brain.

-- At the same time they have a very low environmental impact: raising crickets, for example, leads to a reduction in greenhouse gas emissions equal to 99% when compared to cattle farming¹.
+- At the same time, they have a very low environmental impact: raising crickets, for instance, results in a 99% reduction in greenhouse gas emissions compared to cattle farming¹.

-Not only that, insects are also very skilled at transforming plant waste into high-quality nutrients.
-The same goes for food and natural resources, just think that to produce one kg of beef you need 15,000 liters of water and 200m² of land; 10 liters of water and 15m² of land are enough for one kg of crickets.
+Moreover, insects are excellent at converting plant waste into high-quality nutrients.
+The same applies to food and natural resources; for example, producing 1 kg of beef requires 15,000 liters of water and 200 m² of land, whereas 1 kg of crickets needs only 10 liters of water and 15 m² of land².

 ¹ FAO (Food and Agriculture Organization of the United Nations); Oonincx et al., 2010 (Greenhouse gases)